contentstack/contentstack-php/README.md

 ### Setup and Installation

+#### Install the library using [Composer](https://packagist.org/packages/contentstack/contentstack):
+To use the PHP SDK, you need to perform the following steps:

+    composer require contentstack/contentstack

+To initialize the SDK, you will need to specify the API Key, Delivery Token, and Environment Name of your stack.

+    use Contentstack\Contentstack;
+    $stack = Contentstack::Stack(API_KEY, DELIVERY_TOKEN, ENV_NAME);

+#### Download and install library:
 To use the PHP SDK, you need to perform the following steps:

 1. Download/clone the PHP SDK from [here](https://www.contentstack.com/docs/platforms/php/php_sdk_latest).